The Lemons (Mongolian band): Discography

 Their Red Album was the first rock album released by a Mongolian band to achieve national commercial success without heavily compromising its rock sound.
 Critics described it as sounding similar to early work of The Strokes.
-Its hits were Hairtai (Love you) and Dzuud Noirondoo(in the dream) (transcribed from the Mongolian Cyrillic alphabet).
+Its hits were Hairtai (Love you) and Zuud Noirondoo(in the dream) (transcribed from the Mongolian Cyrillic alphabet).
 The band was able to devote its energies full-time to music and began playing multiple shows a week at Ulaanbaatar music venues.

-In 2009, The Lemons released their second album, Залуу Ленины Ойролцоо Зн Давхарт (roughly On the 3rd floor, around young Lenin.)
+In 2009, The Lemons released their second album, Залуу Ленины Ойролцоо Зн Давхарт (roughly translates to: On the 3rd floor, around young Lenin.)
 It expanded the band's sound to include influences from post rock to punk rock.
 Due to its more challenging sound, the album was less popular than their first effort, though in the three years since their first album the core Mongolian rock audience had expanded significantly and almost universally declared it a triumph.

 In 2015, The Lemons released their third studio album, III.
 The album consists of 10 tracks, most famous tracks are Сүүлийн уянга (Suuliin uyanga) and Paradise.
 At the same year, The Lemons performed their 3rd big concert at Crocus Event Hall, in Mongolia.
 Their third studio album 'III' attained a nationwide cult status due to its marketable pop synth blend.

 In 2016 May, The Lemons performed their first and last 'Unplugged' concert at Mongolian State Academic Theatre of Opera and Ballet.
 They performed their most famous songs and cover songs by their favorite artists with acoustic guitars and orchestra.
 Following the 'Unplugged' concert, they released an 'Unplugged album' and DVD of the concert.

 In 2018, they released their first 'Red album' in a vinyl form with only 500 copies.

+In 2023, the Lemons also released their "III" album on vinyl.